dthelindo/MusicUncoveredBot/README.md

 Follow @MusicUncovered_ on Twitter for daily updates.

 ### How does it work?
 The bot parses through Spotify's data for new releases.
 For the daily _Hot Pick_ a random track with high popularity is chosen from the collection.
 For _Hip Hop Hot Pick_ and _Pop Hot Pick_ the bot searches for tracks with hip hop and pop genres, respectively.
+Follow for follow capability.

 Once data is collected, it is posted through the Tweepy python package.